-The more pressing the task of cleansing in the educational, literary, and artistic sphere to align the political and ideological superstructure with the socialist economic base, and the greater the advancement, the more noticeable was the opposition of the entrenched elements in these sectors and those who supported them at the top of the Party.
+The masses were warned that the enemy would put up stubborn resistance, that the battles would be tough and protracted, and that there would be advances and retreats.
+The only tried and true method was to trust the masses, respect their initiative, and mobilize them fearlessly so they could liberate themselves.
+How?
+By engaging in extensive debates, elucidating the raised issues, revealing positions, and the socialist economic base, and the greater the advancement, the more noticeable was the opposition of the entrenched elements in these sectors and those who supported them at the top of the Party.
 It was an opposition that had been active for some time, subtly spreading its poison to prepare the ground and gain public opinion against the proletarian line and its representatives.
 Their harmful criticisms appeared as advice for prudence and common sense.
 They seized on all temporary difficulties to reproach the movements of the masses and demand modifications in the Party's general line and brakes on the Socialist Revolution.
 They had even gone so far as to systematize an entire bourgeois, class-based line opposed to the socialist line and had organized a conspiracy to seize power at the opportune moment.